-Claire Parkinson discusses uses of the Aqua satellite data
+Claire Parkinson discusses Aqua satellite data

 Claire Parkinson: Aqua is one of quite a few satellites that NASA has in orbit now around the Earth, and all of these satellites are providing us with a phenomenal picture of the Earth system as a whole, the entire globe.